 Opioids are the usual prescribed medicine for the treatment of severe acute and chronic pain as they are the strongest and most effective analgesics available.
 However, they come with a higher potential for abuse, dependence, and addiction.
 Especially if used over prolonged periods of time.

-Kratom, also known as Mitragyna Speciosa is a tropical evergreen tree, which is relative to the coffee plant and of Southeast Asian origin.
-The leaves contain over 25 alkaloids in addition to flavonoids, terpenoid saponins, polyphenols, and various glycosides.
+Kratom, also known as Mitragyna Speciosa is a tropical evergreen tree with a Southeast Asian origin, and is a close relative to the coffee plant.
+The leaves contain over 25 different alkaloids in addition to flavonoids, terpenoid saponins, polyphenols, and various glycosides.

-This combination serves up an extremely impressive list of psychoactive ingredients, medicinal and therapeutic effects including analgesia, sedation, stimulation, anti-inflammatory, anti-depressant, antioxidant and nootropic effects depending on the blend you decide to go with.
+This combination serves up an extremely impressive list of psychoactive ingredients, medicinal and therapeutic effects including analgesia, sedation, stimulation, anti-inflammatory, anti-depressant, antioxidant and cognitive boosting effects depending on the vein color and the blend you decide to go with.

 Kratom interacts with the mu, kappa, and delta opioid receptors and can decrease pain sensitivity.
 It may also increase the body’s natural release of endorphins.
 This helps to induce positive emotions and limit negative feelings generated through pain.